bogzbonny/yeehaw/_TODO.md

 05. Jexer style button clicking

+01. maybe the enum of color could just have a "Transparent" color - then remove the transparent bool from DrawCh
+     - maybe transparent should be an alpha setting... could still be an integer and could blend with the color behind it.
+        - if applied to the fg, the current fg character would still be the ch up to a threshold of maybe 50% alpha (in which case it would use the character behind it.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 05. button selectable (can hit with enter key)

+05. color "darker", "lighter" methods

+05. table widget

 01. basic file viewer